Anshul2166/Harvard_Edu_Portal/README.md

 ## Learn it
 Project made for hack harvard hackathon

+**Note**: Check out the report folder in repository for detailed info on project.

 ### Abstract

 Technology is growing by leaps and bounds throughout the world, and with the advent of new